adaapp/di-workshop-03-functions/README.md

 Let’s create some more functions - one for drawing the roof of the house, and another for drawing the entire house.

-C**reate functions using the code below as a starting point.** Your house function should only use the square and roof functions that we defined.
+**Create functions using the code below as a starting point.** Your house function should only use the square and roof functions that we defined.

 ```js